 But don’t worry – the show is not as brutal as it sounds.
 It’s actually a theatrical storytelling of the origin of this martial art.
 The engaging plot and athleticism of the performers keeps you on the edge of the seat.

 3. Joe Louis Puppet Theatre

 The Joe Louis Puppet Theatre gives you a taste of traditional Thai puppetry blended with modern choreography.
 These artists perform stories from Thai mythology with their puppets and, unlike the usual ones where the puppeteers are hidden, here they are a part of the performance.

 4. Ferris Wheel

-One of the most prominent attractions at the Asiatique is the 60 meters high Ferris wheel.
-If you want a breathtaking bird’s eye view of Bangkok and its riverside skyline, you should definitely take a ride.
+One of the most prominent attractions at Asiatique is the 60-meter-high Ferris wheel.
+If you want a breathtaking bird’s-eye view of Bangkok and its riverside skyline, you should definitely take this ride.

 If you want to avoid reading hundreds of articles like these to plan your trip, download Ithaka.

 It is a fun way to discover Thailand and plan your entire trip by talking to someone who’s already been there and done that!